Contents

 priority, and location appearances.
 The Calendar Items area also

-allows events to be filtered from the display, by unchecking
+enables events, tasks, and notes to be filtered from the display, by unchecking

 items you don't want to see.

-category, priority, or location, the
+category, priority, or location, the Category Editor,

 Priority Editor, or